-The Peranakan – also known as Baba-Nyonya or Straits Chinese – represented an intriguing mix of traditions, fashions and styles.
-The first male Chinese settlers (the baba) on this peninsula used to take Malay wives (nyonya) and adopted some of their spouses’ indigenous customs, fusing these with those of their Chinese homeland to create a culture that became unique to the Straits settlements of Penang, Melaka and Singapore.
-The legacy of this initial amalgamation of traditions is the superbly spicy hybrid nyonya cuisine, as well as the colourful embroidered kebaya dresses of the women, and even a creole Malay-Hokkien language, Baba Malay, which is still heard very occasionally among older Penangites.
+The descendants of this hybrid culture are known as Peranakan (meaning “mixed race” in Malay), Straits Chinese or Baba-Nyonya as men are addressed with the honorific “Baba”, and women “Nyonya”.
+The legacy of this initial amalgamation of traditions is the superbly spicy Nyonya cuisine, as well as the colourful embroidered kebaya dresses of the women, and even a creole Malay-Hokkien language, Baba Malay, which is still heard very occasionally among older Penangites.

 As the 19th century progressed and the Peranakan made great riches in the tin and rubber trades, they expanded their cultural diversity by adopting the colonial British lifestyle.
 The wealthiest of them began to wear clothes in the latest European fashions, spoke English, took part in British pastimes such as tennis, cricket and croquet, and indulged in the finest wines and whiskeys.
 To complete this outward show of wealth, they also decorated their houses by amalgamating the very best of traditional Chinese with the latest furnishing trends from Europe.

-Of particular interest are the upstairs bedrooms, decorated in ‘bridal chamber’ themes from different decades over the first half of the 20th century, and the family hall, where you can see enormous paintings of Chung Keng Kwee’s ancestors, dressed in traditional Chinese finery, as well as an elaborate altar to the family spirits.
+Of particular interest are the upstairs bedrooms, decorated in “bridal chamber” themes from different decades over the first half of the 20th century, and the family hall, where you can see enormous paintings of Chung Keng Kwee’s ancestors, dressed in traditional Chinese finery, as well as an elaborate altar to the family spirits.
 Look out for the original Victorian sink, decorated in florid floral designs, in a corner of the upstairs landing.

-More details29 Lebuh Gereja (Church Street), Georgetown
+Address: 29 Lebuh Gereja (Church Street), Georgetown